Bg

 Breast pain after pumping: Causes and duration

-However, if pumping hurts after the first 2 minutes of each session, it may indicate an underlying problem.
-Consider talking to your lactation consultant or doctor about any questions and if you have pain that isn’t improving, your nipples are cracked or damaged, or if pumping was pain-free but now there’s a new onset of discomfort [].
+If pumping is painful, it may signal an underlying issue.
+Reach out to your lactation consultant or healthcare provider if you have pain that isn’t improving, your nipples are cracked or damaged, or if you have significant discomfort with pumping.

-There are two main causes [] of breast pain after pumping: poorly fitting flanges and incorrectly using the breast pump.
-But there are many reasons why a pumping mom might experience breast pain during or after pumping.
-Let’s take a closer look:
+There are two main causes of breast pain after pumping []: poorly fitting flanges and incorrectly using the breast pump.
+But there are many reasons why a parent who is pumping might experience breast pain during or after pumping.
+Let’s take a closer look.

-Even if your pump comes with a set of flanges (most do!), they typically aren't a "one-size-fits-all" type of product.
-Pumping with the wrong flange size [] may cause pain or tissue damage and impact your milk supply.
+Even if your pump comes with a set of flanges (most do!), they typically aren't a "one-size-fits-all" solution.
+Pumping with the wrong flange size may lead to pain or tissue damage, or even affect your milk supply [].

 • The friction makes pumping painful, even on low settings